 You’re a master of visual innovation and clients pay you handsomely to produce cutting-edge graphics on demand.
 Usually, you deliver your vision on time and keep your customers happy.
-Occasionally, however, you end up in design purgatory, floundering aimlessly somewhere between the first and second layer of a Photoshop document.
+Occasionally, however, you end up in design purgatory, floundering aimlessly somewhere between the first and second layers of a Photoshop document.
 You’re not alone: most designers need to overcome creative block every now and again, and many use the following ten tips to help them get back to work.

 Do Something Physical

 Graphic design is a sedentary career, and many creatives sit in front of their computers for extended periods of time each day.
-When you’re lost in the flow, graphic design feels freeing and exciting.
+When you’re lost in the flow, the graphic design feels freeing and exciting.
 When creative block strikes, on the other hand, you end up staring into space for hours.
 Sometimes, the answer is simple: just get up, get out, and do something.
 Go for a walk; go into the garden and pull a few weeds; create something with your bare hands, or cook a delicious meal.

 Talk it Through

 You’ve reached a critical stage in the design process, but something feels off and you can’t put your finger on what it is.
-Instead of pondering the conundrum alone, try talking it through with a trusted colleague, a mentor, your business partner or a family member.
-Ask for advice and allow the other party the opportunity to be honest about what they see.
+Instead of pondering the conundrum alone, try talking it through with a trusted colleague, a mentor, your business partner, or a family member.
+Ask for advice and allow the other party the opportunity, to be honest about what they see.
 An extra set of eyes might be just what you need to figure out which design element isn’t working and why.

 Write Down Your Worries

 Money worries and relationship troubles are both notorious creative barriers.
 Sure, some people thrive under stress, but most of us crumble and end up in a very unconstructive heap.
 Thankfully, you can use two very simple tools—a pen and paper— to help alleviate some of that anxiety.
-Think of all the things you’re worried about and write them down so that you don’t have to hold them in the front of your mind any more.
+Think of all the things you’re worried about and write them down so that you don’t have to hold them in the front of your mind anymore.
 Then, put the list away and try focusing on your work again.